 Getting on the state-adoption list in Texas also gives curriculum companies a big advantage in making their case to districts across the state to buy their products.
 Local districts in Texas must use classroom materials that are aligned with the state’s standards.
 So they look very closely at those that make the state board of education’s cut.

 One important caveat: Texas districts have more flexibility to stray from the state-adopted list than they once did.
 In 2011, Texas officials changed state law to allow the state’s K-12 systems to buy academic resources, even if they aren’t 100 percent-aligned.
 Fifty percent is enough, though if the materials don’t reach complete alignment, a Texas district has to find additional resources that fill in the gaps.

 California, another huge market, has also changed its adoption rules in the last decade to give districts additional flexibility to buy materials that are not on the state list.

 Despite that new running room, state officials in Texas and California say local buyers often rely heavily on the state’s imprimatur when choosing materials.
 That’s partly because they see the state approval process as a form of authoritative vetting that they may not have the time to do themselves.

 When Texas officials announced the approved list, big and small publishers try to get the word out to the K-12 community through press releases and other means.
 Successful state adoptions in big states like Texas and California even typically get a mention in the messages that big companies like Houghton Mifflin deliver to shareholders.

-And in the months that follow, approved companies’ sales teams will no doubt make their sure Texas districts know which products are on the list.
+And in the months that follow, approved companies’ sales teams will no doubt make sure Texas districts know which of their products are on the list.